HubSpot/offline/README.md

 Offline.options = {checks: {image: {url: 'my-image.gif'}, active: 'image'}}
 ```

-The one cavet is that with the image method, we can't distinguish a 404 from a genuine connection issue, so any error at all will
+The one caveat is that with the image method, we can't distinguish a 404 from a genuine connection issue, so any error at all will
 appear to Offline as a connection issue.

 Offline also includes a check called `'up'` and another called `'down'` which will always report being up or down respectively for